Oscar Ferdinand Telgmann: Career

 Telgmann composed three operettas, The Miller and the Maid, King of Siam and Leo, the Royal Cadet.
-The latter achieved over 1,700 performances between its premiere in 1889 and 1925 and has recently been revived in a revised version.
+The last achieved over 1,700 performances between its premiere in 1889 and 1925 and has recently been revived in a revised version.
 Other compositions included marches such as "Boo Hoo's Queen's Dominion Victory March" (1922) and "The Mascot: Boo Hoo's March to Queen's Rugby Team".
 He composed songs such as "The Nutcracker Mazurka", "Mr. Craig", "The Laird of Glenburne", and "Scotch Country Dance".

 Personal life

 Telgmann married Alida Jackson.
 Their daughter Mignon Telgmann (born 1898) was a violin teacher.

 Telgmann died in Toronto in 1946 at the age of approximately 91.
 A music bursary established by his family in his memory and that of his daughter Mignon (born 1898) was subsequently established at Queen's University.